GoranKukic/cowboy-slot/Readme.md

 - Wild West-themed slot game with various animations and effects.
 - Built with PixiJS for high-performance rendering and animations.
 - Written in TypeScript for better maintainability and type safety.
+- **Assets provided by Retro Style Games**: The game utilizes high-quality assets provided by [Retro Style Games](https://www.retrostylegames.com) to enhance the visual experience.